yeshenpy/RACE/README.md

 Although the PYMARL framework can be used to run SMAC as well as MAMUJOCO, we do not run MAMUJOCO in this framework.

-**If you are interested in Combing Evolutionary Algorithms and Reinforcement Learning, you can access this repository [Awesome-Evolutionary-Reinforcement-Learning](https://github.com/yeshenpy/Awesome-Evolutionary-Reinforcement-Learning) for more advanced ERL works.**
+**If you are interested in Combing Evolutionary Algorithms and Reinforcement Learning, you can access this repository [Awesome-Evolutionary-Reinforcement-Learning](https://github.com/yeshenpy/Awesome-Evolutionary-Reinforcement-Learning) for advanced ERL works.**

 <p align="center">
   <br><img src='figure/overall.png' width="1000"/><br>